 Table of Contents[Hide][Show]

-For a long time, we were camping purists.
+For a long time, my husband and I were camping purists.
 Camping meant carrying everything you needed, including the biodegradable toilet paper, deep into the woods far away from peasantries like running water and bathrooms.

 Someday, I’ll tell the story of our Red River Gorge camping trip and the visits from the bears, but that is a story for another day.

 Horror stories aside, if you’re ready for some ecotherapy but don’t own a tent (or need an upgrade), here are the best tents we’d found in our years of *real* camping based on performance, portability and size.